 Federal Child Labor Laws

 In most cases, age-specific work restrictions do not apply to minors working in a family business or employed by their parents or legal guardians.
-The notable exception to the rule is jobs within hazardous industries.
+The notable exception to the rule is jobs in hazardous industries.

 Jobs for Which Minors Are Not Eligible

-The FLSA prohibits minors under the age of 18 to work in any occupation that is deemed hazardous.
+The FLSA Act prohibits minors under the age of 18 to work in any occupation that is deemed hazardous.
 Among these jobs are:

 - Storing or manufacturing explosives

 - Driving or working as an outside helper on motor vehicles

 - Coal mining/mining in general

 - Operating a forklift

 - Operating power-driven saws, shears, chippers, and abrasive cutting discs